-Light Rail Transit is an electrically powered rail system that generally operates at street level.
+Light rail transit is an electrically powered rail system that generally operates at street level.
 A 20-mile "Starter System," opened in phases from June 1996 through May 1997, and connected South and West Oak Cliff, downtown Dallas, and the North Central Expressway corridor as far north as Park Lane in Dallas.
 In 2002, DART's light rail was extended to North Dallas, Garland, Richardson, and Plano.
 In 2009, the first phase of the Green Line opened southeast of downtown Dallas with the remainder opening in 2010.
 In July 2012, the first segment of the Orange Line to Irving opened for service.
 In December 2012, Irving-2 and the Rowlett extension of the Blue Line opened for service.
-In August 2014, light rail service opened at the Dallas-Fort Worth International Airport.
-A Blue Line extension to the University of North Texas - Dallas opened in October 2016, bringing the total light rail system to 93 miles.
+In August 2014, LRT service opened at the Dallas-Fort Worth International Airport.
+The Blue Line extension from downtown Rowlett to the University of North Texas - Dallas opened in October 2016, bringing DART's total LRT system to 93 miles.